 B. Apply and optimise AI algorithms to solve appropriate problems.

 C. Code and test AI applications using programming languages such as Python.

 D. Demonstrate the ability to address and mitigate potential risks associated with AI technology to promote responsible AI development.

 E. Assess ethical implications of AI solutions and evaluate their potential impact on inclusion and diversity.

 Method of teaching and learning

-Students will be expected to attend two to three hours of formal lectures in a typical week.
+Students will be expected to attend two hours of formal lectures in a typical week.
 Lectures will introduce students to the academic content and practical skills which are the subject of the module.